tunib-ai/tunib-electra/README.md

 `TUNiB-Electra` is licensed under the terms of the Apache 2.0 License.

-Copyright 2021 TUNiB inc. http://www.tunib.ai.
-All Rights Reserved.
+Copyright 2021 TUNiB Inc. All Rights Reserved.